US retail sales up a record 17.7% in a partial rebound

 But analysts caution that some of the gains thus far probably reflect the impact of temporary government aid and expanded unemployment benefits in the face of a deep recession.
 The jobless rate is a historically high 13.3% by the government’s standard measure and an even worse 21.2% by the broadest gauge of unemployment.
 For now, Americans are spending disproportionately more on essentials and less on luxuries.

-“Our wants and our needs have changed permanently until we find a health fix,” said Stacy Widlitz, president of SW Retail Advisors, a retail consultancy.
+“Our wants and our needs have changed permanently until we find a health fix,” said Stacey Widlitz, president of SW Retail Advisors, a retail consultancy.
 “Shoppers are focusing on comfort, home and well-being.”

 These troubles have contrasted with renewed strength for Walmart, Target and Home Depot, which were deemed essential businesses from the start and were allowed to remain open.